-Law 7 in the Laws of the Game states that the length of soccer game:
+Law 7 in the Laws of the Game states that the length of a soccer game:

 “may only be reduced if agreed between the referee and the two teams before the start of the match and if in accordance with competition rules.”IFAB Laws of the Game

-If the referee, along with the two teams, come together before a game and decide to reduce the game’s length, then that is what will happen.
+If the referee, along with the two teams, comes together before a game and decide to reduce the game’s length, then that is what will happen.